-being $\tau_i\in[t,T]$ is the first time instant at which the agent reaches and visits attraction $P_i$, $i \in \{1,2\}$.
-This dynamics is represented by the arrows and the labels in Figure~\ref{fig:circularnetwork}.b (see also Figure~\ref{fig:switchingnetwork}). {In Figure~\ref{fig:circularnetwork}{.b}, consider a tourist that arrives in the station and visits $P_1$ first, at time $\tau$.
-It has state $(\theta_S,1,1) \in B_{1,1}$ when it arrives at the station.
-Then, at time $\tau\in[t,T]$, its state $w_1$ switches, it was equal to 1 in $[t,\tau_1]$, it assumes value $w_1=0$ in a left-open interval $]\tau_1,T]$.
-Immediately after $\tau_1$, the tourist's state switches to the branch $B_{0,1}$.} See also Figure 2.
+with $\tau_i\in[t,T]$ the first instant at which the agent reaches and visits attraction $P_i$, $i \in \{1,2\}$.
+This evolution is represented by the arrows and the labels in Figure~\ref{fig:circularnetwork}.b (see also Figure~\ref{fig:switchingnetwork}).
+To exemplify, consider {in Figure~\ref {fig:circularnetwork}{.b} an agent that arrives at the station and visits $ P_1$ first: its initial state is $(\theta_S,1,1) \in B_{1,1}$; at $\tau_1\in[ 0,T]$, $w_1$ switches from 1 to 0 so that, immediately after $\tau_1$, the tourist's state $(\theta,0,1)$ belongs to the branch $B_{0,1}$} (see also Figure 2).

-The cost to be minimized by every agent, when it starts its tour from the station at time $t$, is given by a combination of terms representing: i) the hassle of running during the tour; ii) the pain of being entrapped in highly congested paths; iii) the frustration of not being able to visit some attractions; iv) the disappointment of not being able to reach the station by the final horizon $T$.
+The cost to be minimized by every agent takes into account: i) the hassle of running during the tour; ii) the pain of being entrapped in highly congested paths; iii) the frustration of not being able to visit some attractions; iv) the disappointment of not being able to reach the station by the final horizon $T$.
 Such a cost can be analytically represented by